Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 But you definitely want to avoid relying on them as your go-to weapon because only nasty people rely on nasty tools of aggression.

-4. Pose Questions (& Assess the Answers)
+4. Shit-Test Them (& Assess the Answers)

 When one party yields a strong social influence on the other, the questions aren’t just a back and forth or matter-of-factly exchanges of data.